shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 [Picture]

 Input is added, but pressing the button still doesn’t set anything.
 We need to add the logic of setting the header and change it in the application.
-For communication with application, settings pages can use `@shoutem/builder-sdk`.
+For communication with the application, settings pages can use `@shoutem/builder-sdk`.

 ## Communication between page and application

-## Other use cases
+Settings pages, as the title says it, set some settings of the app.
+As we said on the beginning, there are 3 places settings pages can occur and that's how we make a difference between those settings.
+We have `extension settings`, `shortcut settings` and `screen (layout) settings`.
+For more detailed insight, check the `Settings reference` document on how and where to use settings.
+In this tutorial, we'll use `shortcut settings`, as we want to allow admin to set different header title per shortcut and it's not something that it's connected to layout information.